Skip to main content

 Slideshow

-Thanks to everyone who sat in on the April session, it was another fun and inspiring evening!
+Thanks to everyone who joined in on the June session.
+Once again, it was another fun and inspiring evening!

-It never gets old, we truly look forward to seeing what all our members are making and there is really no better way to do so than by joining in a Show & Tell session.
+Everyone is always anxious to see what members are making and there is really no better way to do so than by joining in a Show & Tell session.

 It is important to be reminded that the Show & Tell sessions are intended for all levels of woodturners and designed to be a safe and respectful place to solicit supportive input and advice, regardless of a woodturners experience level.
 It’s an opportunity for turners to engage in an informal and beneficial exchange of ideas and to foster further growth in woodturning.